-All students contemplating admission to the MSN program are advised to contact the master's degree faculty regarding criteria for admission and guidance in course selection.
+Students, once admitted, are required to meet with their advisor for full program advising prior to beginning courses.
+Advising holds may be placed if the student is not in compliance.
 You are expected to maintain close contact with your advisor throughout the program of study.
-Prior consent of the advisor should be obtained before registering for any course.
+Prior consent of the advisor should be obtained before any deviation is made from full program advising.
 You are cautioned not to rely on advice of other students regarding applicability of courses.

-Upon acceptance, students are assigned a faculty advisor and must declare a major of Master of Science in Nursing along with the selected specialty area.
 The MSN program committee reserves the right to determine the applicability of graduate transfer credit.
 A maximum of 40% of your program may consist of transfer work that can be applied toward the program of study.